Now, I am a Software Engineer at Microsoft. I am working on cloud and enterprise security.

 optimizations, execution environments, domain specific languages

-In submission to The 39th International Conference on Software Engineering (ICSE 2017).
+To be appear in The 20th International Conference on Fundamental Approaches to Software Engineering (FASE 2017).

 The 24th ACM SIGSOFT International Symposium on the Foundations of Software Engineering (FSE 2016), Seattle, Washington, USA, November 13-18, 2016.